Friday, 12 October 2018, 18:30–21:00 LARC, 62 Fieldgate Street, London E1 1ES

 A feature by Dave Beech titled On Critique in the February 2016 issue of Art Monthly is relevant to the discussion we had about whether artworks can in fact be “read” and creates a link between Barthes and the texts by Marcel Duchamp and Brian Sewell that we will be discussing in April and May.

 Beech begins by addressing his early critical writing and goes on to discuss the tension between looking at and reading about art.
 Beech shares the discomfort that many artists have with the idea of “reading” artworks, he sees it as a “misreading of CS Pierce or a misapplication of Ferdinand Saussure’s linguistics to non-linguistic material” (Beech, 2016, p.
 7).
 I am similarly resistant to the idea that an artwork can be broken down to a code or a set of rules, like a language.
 Language is not merely a series of words that must be deciphered, language is governed by syntactical and grammatical rules.
 Although poets might play around with these rules, artists’ materials are not primarily linguistic.
 Artists may indeed think in linguistic terms about their work but they also think in terms of images, shapes, colours, pressures, textures, qualities, quantities, equivalences, oppositions and so on.
 All these values are governed by diverse and conflicting rules once we free them from narrowly aesthetic definitions.
 Do artists always think in narrowly aesthetic or art-historical categories?
 Do viewers approach art from narrowly aesthetic or art-historical perspectives?
 Artists, viewers and critics bring all kinds of other approaches and discourses into their engagement with art (personal experience, science, mysticism, critical theory, etc).
+Wittgenstein claimed that we cannot conceive of something that we do not have the language to describe:

 “The limits of my language mean the limits of my world.”
 (Wittgenstein, 1922, p.
 74)

 This is true to an extent; the structure of our language (its ideology) limits the kinds of thoughts we can have – to come full circle to what Henrietta said about ideology.
 When Derrida refers to language as a structure that both makes possible and limits play (Structure, Sign and Play in the Discourse of the Human Sciences, 1966), he is talking about language as ideology.
 The concept of ideology in Marxist thought articulates the relation between culture and political economy.
 Ideology is a naturalised framework of assumptions about the world that we internalise.
 In Althusser’s words, ideology does not constitute “the system of the real relations which govern the existence of individuals”, it constitutes the “imaginary relation of those individuals to the real relations in which they live” (Althusser, 1971, p.
 165).
 For Althusser, ideological state apparatuses are the material manifestations of ideology in practices and institutions.
-Language is arguably the primary social institution, it makes possible but limits the freedom of the agents who use it.
+Language is arguably the primary social institution, it makes possible but limits the freedom of those who use it.

-But I disagree with Wittgenstein, on the basis that if we could express everything that we conceive, perceive and feel in words, then we would have no need for art.
+But I disagree with Wittgenstein, because if we could express everything that we conceive, perceive and feel in words, then we would have no need for art.
 Wittgenstein’s assertion also suggests that we can think of nothing that someone else has not thought of and named already.
 But we evidently can and do have original and unique thoughts and we don’t use language for all of them (how we articulate them and whether we reject them out of habit are different questions, Arthur Koestler goes into this in The Act of Creation, 1964).

 “When I began writing, reviewing exhibitions in London in the 1990s, I was immediately struck by the contrast between my initial impressions of an exhibition and what I came to say about the work.
 Not always, but often enough to cause concern, in the time it took me to write about art my response shifted from enjoyment to disapproval.
 The practice of writing turned me from a consumer into a judge.”
 (Beech, 2016, p.
 5)